ebingrav/avwiki/Category:Soulgorger's_Lair.md

 Soulgorger would temporarily escape its realm to feast upon the spirits of the living.
-Now after many ages of such intermittent feasting, the Soulgorger has amassed enough power to pierce the veil of [the Planescape](:Category:_Lord_Planes "wikilink").
-Not surprisingly, this happened where the barrier is at its thinnest: in [the emptiness between the elemental planes](:Category:Nothing "wikilink").*
+Now after many ages of such intermittent feasting, the Soulgorger has amassed enough power to pierce the veil of [the Planescape](:Category:_Lord_Planes.md "wikilink").
+Not surprisingly, this happened where the barrier is at its thinnest: in [the emptiness between the elemental planes](:Category:Nothing.md "wikilink").*

 **Builder:** Waite